bitcoinpay/bitcoinpay-opencart/README.md

 BitcoinPay payment module for Opencart v1.0

-### Version
+### Notice
-We recommend to switch to Opencart v2 module that is compatibile with Opencart v2 and higher. https://github.com/bitcoinpay/bitcoinpay-opencart-v2
+Bitcoin Opencart v1.0 is currently not maintained.
+We recommend to use Opencart bitcoin payment module v2.0 which is compatibile with Opencart v2. and higher version.
+Please follow Opencart v2.0 link: https://github.com/bitcoinpay/bitcoinpay-opencart-v2

-### Installation guide
+### Installation guide for Opencart v2.0
 https://www.youtube.com/watch?v=krYTsNzMQdY